dfinity/portal/docs/developer-docs/integrations/bitcoin/local-development.md

 ## Overview

-In the [deploy your first Bitcoin dapp](../../../samples/deploying-your-first-bitcoin-dapp.md) tutorial, we explored how to deploy a Bitcoin dapp on the Internet Computer that can receive and send Bitcoin.
-In this guide, we'll explore how we can develop and test a Bitcoin dapp locally.
+In the [deploy your first Bitcoin dapp](../../../samples/deploying-your-first-bitcoin-dapp.md) tutorial, you explored how to deploy a Bitcoin dapp on the Internet Computer that can receive and send Bitcoin.
+In this guide, you'll explore how you can develop and test a Bitcoin dapp locally.
 Testing locally allows you to iterate and improve your dapp more quickly.

 `dfx` includes support for both the [ECDSA API](https://internetcomputer.org/docs/current/references/ic-interface-spec/#ic-ecdsa_public_key) and